Exceptionally Small CT "Pitkin" Flask

 Medium Green Pitkin Flask

 "Pitkin" type Flask, c.
 1800-1825.
 Pattern molded with 30 vertical ribs over 30 ribs swirled to the right.
 Probably Mid West origin.
 Elliptical formed body in a very attractive medium sea green color.
 6 7/8" tall with a rough pontil.
 The glass is clear and brilliant with no staining, chips, cracks, stars, etc. The base is a bit slanted and would benefit from a small amount of clay to add maximum stability.
-There is high exterior wear, but it does not detract from its appearance and bright color.
+There is some high point exterior wear, but it does not detract from its appearance and bright color.
 A nice example in form and expecially color.

 Inventory Number: 1112AGA321